achliopa/udemy_KubernetesCourse/readme.md

 	* kubelet : launches the pods getting pod related info from the master node
 	* kube-proxy : feeds info about running pods in the node to the iptables (obkect in node)
 	* iptables: is a linux firewall routing traffic using a set of rules. rules are updated by kube-proxy
-* external comm to cluster is possible with an external service like load balancer. load balancer is publicly available and forwards com to the cluster. it has a list of nodes and traffi is routed to each node's iptable. iptables forward traffic to the pods
+* external comm to cluster is possible with an external service like load balancer. load balancer is publicly available and forwards com to the cluster.
+It has a list of nodes and traffic is routed to each node's iptable. iptables forward traffic to the pods
 * a pod yaml config file has the spec of the container it has. if it has multiple contianers the spec also has multiple container definitions

 ### Lecture 27 - Scaling Pods